- fast cat

 How to Begin

-If you haven’t seen a sporting event in person, go to one, or several, to familiarize yourself with what happens in the ring, and to experience the energy and camaraderie.
+If you haven’t seen a canine sporting event in person, go to one, or several, to familiarize yourself with what happens in the ring, and to experience the energy and camaraderie.

 Then get involved with your local AKC Club.
-Not only do they offer invaluable resources and training classes, you’ll meet new people with similar interests who are more than wiling to share their knowledge and lend a hand.
+Not only do they offer invaluable resources and training classes, you’ll meet new people with similar interests who are more than willing to share their knowledge and lend a hand.

 Find the Right Sport

 There are many canine sports to choose from, and many people participate in more than one.
 But when you’re just starting out, it can be hard to decide which one to try first.
-Start by assessing your dog’s appearance, health and temperament:
+Start by assessing your dog’s appearance, health, and temperament:

 - Do you have a small Terrier or Dachshund?
 Have the vermin in your yard met their match?
 Earthdog tests might be for you.
+Barn Hunt taps into these instincts and is for all dogs.

-- Is your dog a Pointing Breed, Spaniel, Retriever or Hound?
+- Is your dog a Pointing Breed, Spaniel, Retriever, or Hound?
 Explore the rich tradition of Field Events.

 Need more help finding the right sport for you and your dog?
 Take this quiz.